emp3thy/unsubscriber/DEVELOPMENT_RULES.md

 ## Rule 5: Testing Requirements

+**⛔ CRITICAL RULE: Unit Tests Must Be Written in the Same Step**
+- **ALWAYS write unit tests for any code created or modified in a step**
+- **NEVER defer unit testing to later steps or phases**
+- This applies to ALL code: services, repositories, utilities, parsers, etc.
+- Unit tests MUST be in the same commit as the code they test
+- If you create a class in Step 3.2, write unit tests for that class in Step 3.2
+- If you modify a method in Step 4.1, update/add unit tests for that method in Step 4.1
+- No exceptions - this is a non-negotiable requirement

 **Manual testing approach:**
 - ✅ Test each step immediately after coding
 - ✅ Verify functionality works as expected